Find Grad Schools

 20% Racial-Ethnic Minorities*

 The 15th most popular school in the country for food sciences majors who are seeking their master's degree is Ohio State University - Main Campus.
 Roughly 61,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,826 per year, while in-state graduate students, on average, pay $12,515 per year.
+The average in-state tuition for full-time undergraduates is $11,525 per year, while in-state graduate students, on average, pay $12,092 per year.
 During the most recent year for which we have data, 10 people received their master's degree in food sciences from Ohio State.
-Of these students, 80% were women and 20% were members of underrepresented racial-ethnic groups.
+About 67% of this group were women, and 20% were students from an underrepresented racial-ethnic group.

 8 Yearly Graduations

 Oklahoma State University - Main Campus comes in at #16 on our list of the most popular colleges offering master's degrees in food sciences.
+Each year, around 24,500 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,417 per year, while in-state graduate students, on average, pay $5,611 per year.
 During the most recent year for which we have data, 8 people received their master's degree in food sciences from OSU.
+Of these students, 43% were women and 29% were members of underrepresented racial-ethnic groups.

 #16